Neenah High School: Academics

 Before the 2019–2020 school year, NHS switched from a traditional daily schedule to a block schedule.
 Advanced Placement classes are offered at Neenah, and about 30 percent of students take an AP exam.

 Extracurricular activities

 Athletics

 The Ron Einerson fieldhouse during the 2019 graduation ceremony.

 Rockets athletic teams have a rivalry with nearby high school Kimberly.
 The Rockets' boys' basketball team finished second in Division I at the state basketball tournament in 2014.
-The team made three consecutive returns to the Division I state tournament in the 2020's, winning outright in 2022 against Brookfield Central, and losing in the first round to Arrowhead in 2023 and 2024.
+The team made three consecutive returns to the Division I state tournament in the 2020s, winning outright in 2022 against Brookfield Central, and losing in the first round to Arrowhead in 2023 and 2024.

 The Girls' Basketball team also took second in the Division I state tournament in 2024.

 The boys' cross country team won the state championship in 1963, and 2018.